 School of Music

-Theatre grads who would have participated in this spring’s “Farewell to Grads” ceremony will receive their 2020 Phoenix diploma in the mail, along with a special gift: a glossy, full-colour photo book compiling wonderful memories of your last four years at the Phoenix.
+2021 Theatre grads will receive their Phoenix diploma in the mail, along with this glossy, full-colour photo book compiling wonderful memories of your last four years at the Phoenix.
 (Extra copies for parents or friends can be ordered online directly.)

 “I wanted to take this time to steer the conversation away from this pandemic year and talk about your individual success over your whole time in the Department of Visual Arts,” says professor Megan Dickie.

 “Two years ago, a bunch of the teachers in the department were talking about this amazing group of second-year students . . . .
 You have shown us things we never thought were going to be able to be accomplished in this year.
 I want you all to know you’re all really special.”

 You’ll also hear a short message from department chair Cedric Bomford.

 “It’s my honour to speak on behalf of the department,” says acting chair Kevin Kerr.

 “What a year!
 Look what you did.
 Just getting through the year was triumph enough but in that year you also finished your degree—you’re graduates, and we couldn’t be prouder . . . .
 We’re going to miss you.
 While we applaud your success, we also mourn the reality that we also have to say goodbye to some of our favourite teachers: you.”

 You’ll also hear from faculty representatives Tim Lilburn, Gregory Scofield, Marita Dachsel (seen left), Kathryn Mockler and David Leach.